Skip to content

 Social realities

-Many decisions are made by a group rather than by an individual manager.
-In slow-moving firms, interpersonal factors decrease decision-making effectiveness.
-Even the manager acting alone is accountable to the boss and to others and must consider the preferences and reactions of many people.
-Important managerial decisions are marked by conflict among interested parties.
-Therefore, many decisions are the result of intensive social interactions, bargaining and politicking.
+Many decisions are made by groups rather than by individual managers.
+Even a lone manager is accountable to a boss and to others and must consider how many people will react.
+Important decisions are marked by conflict among interested parties, so most outcomes are shaped by social interaction, bargaining, and politics.

 Decisions are political.
 A school head’s decisions affect parents, board members, staff, students, and government.
 Each has preferences.
 Even the “best” decision technically may not be the best decision politically.